BramBastiaanse/October-fest-vs-kingsday/README.md

 # Which national holiday pays-off the most

-To what extent does kingsday, affect supply, demand and prices of the AirBnBs in the Amsterdam area.
+Which national holiday (kingsday vs. Octoberfest), affect supply, demand and prices of the AirBnBs in Amsterdam and Munich most.

 ## Motivation